Lydia Meredith

 Lydia Mitcham Meredith (born May 3, 1952) is an American author and the former CEO of the Renaissance Learning Center (RLC) in Atlanta, Georgia.

 Early life and education

 Meredith is the fifth of thirteen children born to Wilbur Mitcham and Annie M. Mitcham.

 She was one of the first Black students to integrate the all-white Lasseter High School in Macon, Georgia.

 She was the first cheerleader for Mark Smith High School, their all-white male counterpart.
 She graduated from Lasseter High School with honors.

 Meredith was accepted at Vanderbilt University in 1970 and graduated with a BS in industrial engineering.
 She was Vanderbilt University's first cheerleader of African American descent in 1972.
 She earned her MBA from Vanderbilt's Owen Graduate School of Management.
 She also holds master's degrees in Christian education and public policy from the Morehouse School of Religion and Georgia State University-Andrew Young School of Policy Studies, respectively.
+Dr. Meredith earned her PhD in English with a concentration in rhetoric and composition from Georgia State University.